-Prior to beginning CWP development, a gaps analysis was performed to understand which water resource needs in Los Angeles County are not currently addressed in other planning initiatives.
-This initial step included a review of regulatory, local, and regional planning documents (much of which was conducted on a watershed scale), and State and Federal legislation.
-To better understand regional priorities, initial discussions were held with stakeholders representing various perspectives.
-This gaps analysis provided diverse viewpoints on water management challenges, initiatives, local planning efforts, and participation in the development of the CWP from entities throughout Los Angeles County, including the Santa Clarita Valley, Antelope Valley, and Greater Los Angeles area.
+Prior to beginning CWP development, a gaps analysis was performed to understand water resource needs in Los Angeles County.
+This initial step included a review of local and regional planning (much of which was conducted on a watershed scale) and regulatory documents, and State and Federal legislation.
+To provide a better understanding of regional priorities, initial discussions were held with stakeholders representing a variety of perspectives.
+This gaps analysis provided diverse perspectives on water management challenges, initiatives, local planning efforts, and participation in the development of the CWP from entities throughout Los Angeles County, including the Santa Clarita Valley, Antelope Valley, and Greater Los Angeles area.

 Previous work done through the Integrated Regional Water Management (IRWM) process informed much of the discussion including an understanding of existing local efforts that support equitable and sustainable water resources.
 The gaps analysis also considered input received during the OurCounty and the Safe, Clean Water Program initiatives.
-Significant recycled water programs are being spearheaded by agencies including the City of Los Angeles, Metropolitan Water District of Southern California, Los Angeles County Sanitation Districts, Las Virgenes Municipal Water District, and Santa Clarita Valley Water Agency.
+Significant recycled water programs are being spearheaded by agencies including the City of Los Angeles, Metropolitan Water District of Southern California, Los Angeles County Sanitation Districts, Las Virgenes Municipal Water District, and Santa Clarita Valley Water District.
 We will be building off the work they are doing to further regional collaboration that has already begun through these programs.